-Thursday 28 March was an awesome night to have Students arrived, laden with bedding and baggage.
+Thursday 28 March was an awesome night to have the annual Year 5 Camp.
+Students arrived, laden with bedding and baggage.
 They were clearly serious about this camp!

 We were ready (nearly) for these energetic, bubbly students.
 We had a plan…

 Mrs Pike, Mr Hunter and I (Ms van der Reest) welcomed all of the students.

 The girls’ headquarters was the old Senior Staff Room and the boys’ was the Multipurpose Room.
 They all claimed an area for their bedding and proceeded to congregate outside with great excitement.
 Play was allowed until dinner time.